qt2139/Rethinking-EfficientNet-and-EfficientNetV2/README.md

 | Modified EfficientNetV2 (Large) | Train, Epoch 29              | 0.049         | 0.984             | [04:20<00:00,  1.47it/s] |
 | Modified EfficientNetV2 (Large) | Valid, Epoch 29              | 0.071         | 0.984             | [00:23<00:00,  3.95it/s] |

-We train from scratch， we set epochs = 30, batch size = 8, Optimizer: SGD(lr=0.01, momentum=0.9, weight_decay=1E-4), and got the the following results.
+We train from scratch, we set epochs = 30, batch size = 8, Optimizer: SGD(lr=0.01, momentum=0.9, weight_decay=1E-4), and got the the following results.

+By training EfficientNetV2, we can find that EfficientNetV2 has better performance than EfficientNet, thanks to the improvement of shallow network.
+NVIDIA's convolution technology also enables the network to have a faster training speed even if Depthwise convolution is not used, and the performance of EfficientNetV2 exceeds that of EfficientNet.

 Then we use pretrained weights (pretrained on ImageNet) and get the following results.